cuenca-mx/cep-python/README.md

 ## Exceptions

-- `NotFoundError`: The transfer was not found.
+- `TransferNotFoundError`: The transfer was not found.
 - `MaxRequestError`: The maximum number of requests has been reached.
 - `CepNotAvailableError`: The transfer was found, but the CEP is not available.